- What you are looking for woodworking chisels?

 - Balance.
 A well-balanced chisel gives you better control.

 - Hardened strike cap.
-For construction use this allows you to use your chisel with a hammer without damaging it.
+For construction use, this helps you use your chisel with a hammer without damaging it.

 - Striking plate.
-Wooden Or Maple striking area allows for a softer smoother chisel into the wood.
-This also requires a specialized wood chisel mallet instead of a steel hammer.
-Wood-handled chisels are a lot more comfortable than plastic-handled chisels and look nicer besides.
+A wooden or maple striking plate enables for a softer smoother chisel into the wood.
+This requires a specialized wooden mallet instead of a steel hammer.
+Wood-handled chisels are a lot more comfortable than plastic-handled chisels and look nicer.
 Having a steel striking plate is what you will see with construction chisels, this means you can use a steel hammer and hit the chisel a lot harder.

 Before you buy a wood chisel set…